 - Add dried fruits and nuts to the dough and mix to combine

-- Cover the bowl with a large dish or cling wrap and allow the dough to rise for at least 8 hours or overnight
+- Cover the bowl with a large dish or cling wrap and allow the dough to rise at room temperature for at least 8 hours or overnight

 - Turn dough out onto a lightly floured countertop and form into round or oval loaf and place seam side up into a brotform basket or seam side down into a greased 9 by 13 oval casserole dish